 Bring the cooked shrimp back into the skillet, stir it around so they are coated with sauce, then remove from heat promptly.
 This process should take a few seconds.
 Since the shrimp is already cooked, we don’t really need to cook it further here, just trying to coat it with sauce.

-This dish also goes really well with rice or orzo.
 And if you are feeling fancy, or have a party, or both, make it as an appetizer to kick off your main course!

 Feel free to double or triple the sauce if you are serving with lots of bread and want to take that dipping business to the extreme.
 I will be here cheering you on as you dip your heart out.